fpcorso/data-blog/content/2023-01-01-seaborn-scatterplot.md

 Scatterplots are a great way to visualize the relationship between two ranges for many data points.
 This is useful if you are looking for trends or outliers in your data set.

-In Python, we can use the Seaborn library to easily generate scatterplots.
+In Python, we can use [the Seaborn library]((https://seaborn.pydata.org)) to easily generate scatterplots.

 ## Creating Our First Scatterplot

 First, let's set up our imports and load in our data.
+For this first graph, we'll use some fake data showing some products and both their size and price.

 ```python
 import pandas as pd